-Letters of Intent (LOIs) are required and must be submitted through ProposalCentral.
+Letters of Intent (LOIs) are required and must be submitted throug

-For specific Application Instructions, visit the AHA Application Instructions (PDF).
+For specific Application Instructions, visit the AHA Application

-LOI Deadline: Thursday, October 1, 2020, 3 p.m.
-Central Time The system will shut down at 3 pm Central Time.
-Early submission is encouraged.
-The applicant has final responsibility of submitting the completed application in ProposalCentral.
+LOI Deadline: Thursday, September 30, 2021, 3 p.m.
+Ce The system will shut down at 3 pm Central Time.
+Early submissi The applicant has the final responsibility of submitting the completed appl